The Legal Line between Porn and Prostitution

 keeping a house of ill fame, and keeping a house used for prostitution.

-in recent years, been afforded broad First Amendment protection," and further
+have, in recent years, been afforded broad First Amendment protection," and

-acknowledged that the state's unquestioned authority to prosecute under the
+further acknowledged that the state's unquestioned authority to prosecute

-pimping and pandering laws presents an incidental restriction on appellant's
+under the pimping and pandering laws presents an incidental restriction on

-First Amendment freedoms.
-However, that restriction is no greater than is
+appellant's First Amendment freedoms.
+However, that restriction is no greater

 prostitution.
 After all, the pimping and pandering laws do not prohibit the